 - A participation grade falls in the "A" range if the student not only participates regularly but also consistently and actively encourages the flow and substance of discussion.
+You are not only well-prepared, but you also have thoughts about the texts that go beyond a basic understanding of the work.
+You also take responsibility for creating and maintaining a stimulating discussion each week.
 You are eager to share your ideas with others, and active in your listening and reactions to other students' comments.
 Your ideas are critical and stimulate our discussion.
 When there is a silence or lull in the conversation, you work hard to move discussion in a new direction.
+You are aware of your role in encouraging other students and you work hard to make classroom discussions an interactive conversation not just a forum for announcing viewpoints.
 You help to create a welcoming atmosphere for people's ideas, and you listen actively. - A participation grade falls in the "B" range if the student is involved and motivated in more than the required way: you are always present, well prepared, contribute quite regularly by sharing your insights.
 Your contributions show that you are familiar with the material.
 You share your ideas with others and show interest in the contributions of other students.
 You listen to what others say and occasionally try to respond to their ideas.
 You help to create a welcoming atmosphere for everyone's ideas. - A participation grade falls in the "C" range if the student meets the basic requirements of the course: you are present, are usually prepared, and participate once in a while, but not regularly.
 Your contributions relate to the texts and offer some insightful ideas, but they rarely facilitate a discussion.
 You are an attentive listener.

-Attendance: You will be permitted two absences from discussion sections over the term; every unexcused absence thereafter will lower your participation grade by one third.
+Attendance: You will be permitted two absences from discussion sections over the term; every unexcused absence thereafter will lower your participation grade by half.
 It is also important to arrive to class on time.
 Punctuality is a show of respect for your instructor and classmates, and it is important not just in class but in a job and your eventual career.
-Guidelines for excused absences can be found here: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/#absencestext
+Guidelines for excused absences can be found here: https://catalog.ufl.edu/UGRD/academic-regulations/attendancepolicies/#absencestext